7 Tips On How to Make a Video Resume

-In the digital world, when you apply on the vacancy, you need to stand out from competitors.
+In the digital world, when you apply on a vacancy, you need to stand out from competitors.
 Creative candidates often come up with a video resume.

 A lot of applicants often make a lot of mistakes when compiling such self-presentation.
 Some of them pay for a professional resume.
 To make it successful, you should know the main rules about its structure.